This strawberry banana smoothie bowl is a creamy, thick vegan smoothie bowl to start the day with vitamins and nutrients.

 Strawberry Banana Smoothie Bowl

 - Before you start, I recommend you weigh the frozen fruits instead of using cups.
-This is a quick tip to make a super thick smoothie bowl
+This is a quick tip to make a super thick smoothie bowl.

-- Add the frozen banana slices and frozen strawberries in the blender along with half the milk.
+- Add the frozen banana slices and frozen strawberries to the blender along with half the milk.
 Blend on low speed until it forms an icy fruit crumble.
 See my picture above in the post for inspiration.

-- Stop the blender, add the remaining almond milk.
-Blend again, scraping down the sides of the blender very often with the tamper tool, or stop the blender, scrape the sides with a silicons spatula and blend again.
+- Stop the blender and add the remaining almond milk.
+Blend again, scraping down the sides of the blender very often with the tamper tool, or stop the blender, scrape the sides with a silicone spatula and blend again.
 Repeat these actions until it forms a soft-serve texture.
 If it becomes too liquid, blend in a few more frozen strawberries.
 If the mixture doesn't blend very well, add more almond milk, only 1 tablespoon at a time, blend and repeat until the favorite texture is achieved.